Skip to main content

 TTR@Infrabel

-In December 2020, the Infrabel Executive Committee agreed on the gradual implementation of the TTR process, in line with the milestone plan defined and continuously refined via RailNetEurope.
-This plan foresees in a partial implementation of the TTR process from timetable 2025.
+In December 2020, Infrabel's Executive Committee agreed on the gradual implementation of the TTR process, in line with the milestone plan defined and continuously refined via RailNetEurope.
+This plan foresees in a partial implementation of the TTR process from timetable 2025 onwards.
 To achieve this, Infrabel has set up a project structure.

-The first step has been taken with the publication of the TTR@Infrabel Capacity Strategy for timetable 2025 and 2026.
-This document describes the capacity planning principles for the concerned timetable year on the most important international routes towards the Netherlands, Germany and Luxembourg.
-From timetable 2027, we publish a draft document.
-This is available here.
-All comments or questions can be provided to our TTR National Implementation Manager, latest by November 15th.
+The first implementation step has been taken with the publication of the TTR@Infrabel Capacity Strategy for timetables 2025 to 2028.
+This document describes the capacity planning principles for the concerned timetable year on the most important axes.
+From timetable 2027, we publish a draft document at X-39 (mid-September).
+The final versions are published at X-36 (timetable change).

-The second step concerns the preparation of a Capacity Model for Timetable 2025, with a smaller geographical scope (TTR pilot BENE lines).
-High and major TCRs will be visualised and an optimal differentiation between traffic type volumes (passenger/freight/other) will be made clear.
-We are currently exploring with RNE the possibility to test the new module for the announcement of international capacity needs in order to structure the input of applicants in this phase.
-More information will follow via the pilot communication channels.
+The second step concerns the preparation of a Capacity Model from Timetable 2025.
+Here Infrabel options for a restricted geographical scope (historic TTR pilot BENE lines).
+High and major TCRs are visualised and an optimal differentiation between traffic type volumes (passenger/freight/other) is shown.
+Via ECMT we also test the provision of future capacity needs by the applicants (period X-27 (mid-October) to X-24 (timetable change)) in order to be used during the set-up of the Capacity Model and Supply Plan.
+More information will follow via capacity related communication channels.
 The Capacity Model can be consulted via ECMT.

-The third step will be the publication of the Capacity Supply, in which the volumes proposed in the capacity model will be presented in detail through proposed catalogue paths and indicated TCRs.
+The third step is the publication of the Capacity Supply, in which the volumes proposed in the capacity model are presented in detail through proposed catalogue paths, cadences and indicated TCRs.

 Infrabel remains committed to the development and deployment of TTR.
 We will keep you informed of the various stages of implementation.
 For all your questions, please contact our national implementation manager.